Flowers Native to Greece You Can Grow Locally

 Iris is the Greek god of colors and rainbow.
 According to ancient Greek mythology, Iris used the rainbow as a bridge between heaven and earth, while others thought it was part of her robe or multicolored veil.

 Whichever the case, the purple, blue, pink, yellow, and red flowers make a beautiful addition to a garden.
+The purple iris is one of the purple flowers that bloom in spring.

 For best results, plant iris in a sunny spot as they require 6 hours of sun.
 Do not plant them so close together since irises bloom well when they have enough room to thrive.